theamma/clarify-link/README.md

 $ clarify-link "BLOCKEDwww[.]example[.]com/foo/index[.]htmlBLOCKED"
 https://www.example.com/foo/index.html
 ```
-The schema part defaults to /https/.
+The schema part defaults to *https*.
 If you want to change it, use the `-p` switch.
 To completely disable the schema part, use `-s`.

 Please run `clarify-link --help` for all available options.